videep1/URBAN-COMPANY-NITK/README.md

 # UrbanCompanyNITK
 ## How to run the project
+- The project is hosted at [here](https://urbancompany-nitk.herokuapp.com/)

+## How to run the project locally
 1. Create a virtual environment and activate it.
 2. `pip3 install -r requirements.txt`
 3. Create a database named `UCDB` locally using mysql